trungtrinh44/ibnn/README.md

 ```bash
 python test.py <EXPERIMENT_FOLDER> -n 5 -b 128
 ```
 where `-n` option defines the number of samples to use in each component, and `-b` option defines the batch size.
+The test result will be in the `<EXPERIMENT_FOLDER>/<DATASET>/result.json` file.